CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-The owner information of each tensor (Figure~\ref{fig:pl_overview}, Line 4) is recorded in the custom metadata field of the IR node and propagated forward through the graph, with intersection used when two flows meet.
-For example, assume tensor \texttt{x} is owned by party 0, \texttt{y} is owned by party 1, and \texttt{c} is owned by both (public).
-Then, \texttt{x+c} is also owned by party 0, but \texttt{x+y} is owned by neither party.
-A secret can only be recovered by its owner and should otherwise always remain in secret shares, as ensured by our compiler backend (Section~\ref{sec:backend}).
-Owner information is not propagated across operators whose output does not depend on the input values (\emph{e.g.}, the \texttt{zeros\_like} operator, which creates a zero tensor with the same shape/type of the input).
-Following existing frameworks, we allow the final result, which is usually owned by neither party, to be decrypted by the input data owner.
-Doing so has a risk of the private model being leaked to the data owner because model weights can be reconstructed from the model output~\cite{model_stealing, carlini_prod_llm_stealing}.
-Existing frameworks overlook such privacy concerns to favor practicality.
+\emph{\textbf{Ownership Propagation.}} The owner information of each tensor (Figure~\ref{fig:pl_overview}, Line 4) is recorded in the custom metadata field of the IR node and propagated forward through the graph, with intersection used when two flows meet.
+For example, if tensor \texttt{x} is owned by party 0, \texttt{y} is owned by party 1, and \texttt{c} is owned by both (public), \texttt{x+c} is also owned by party 0, but \texttt{x+y} is owned by neither.
+A secret can only be recovered by its owner, which is ensured by the compiler backend (Section~\ref{sec:backend}).
+Ownership is not propagated across operators whose output does not depend on the input values (\emph{e.g.}, the \texttt{zeros\_like} operator).
+Following existing frameworks, we allow the final result, which is technically owned by neither party, to be decrypted by the input data owner.